miner2046/Bonkcoin-core/doc/build-unix.md

-# Unix Build of Bonkcoin Core
+# Unix Build of Friccoin Core

 This installation guide serves as a basis for all UNIX and UNIX-like operating systems.
 All examples in this guide are illustrated using an Ubuntu/Debian OS,